 - Publication proposal or journal creation

 Eligibility is limited to tenured, tenure-track, or clinical faculty members at the University of Minnesota.
-The expectation is that the faculty members will be present for the entire duration of the Sprints, although they are welcome to invite graduate students to participate on teams.
+The expectation is that the faculty members will be present for the entire duration of the Sprints, and they are welcome to invite graduate students to participate on teams.

 What are examples of sprint projects?

-Karen Mary Davalos, Chicano & Latino Studies
+Karen Mary Davalos, Chicano & Latino Studies (Spring 2017)

 - Goal: Design a framework for a relational database and digital archive to support research on Mexican American Art since 1848

-- End Products: Relational database in Elevator, Metadata schema, Qualtrics survey for research on museum’s metadata practices around Mexican-American art, Gantt chart and long-term project plan in Asana
+- End products: Relational database in Elevator, Metadata schema, Qualtrics survey for research on museum’s metadata practices around Mexican-American art, Gantt chart and long-term project plan in Asana

 - Libraries team: Sarah Carlson, Stephen Hearn, Jennifer Hootman, Lindsay Keating, Cecily Marcus, Colin McFadden, Jason Roy, Deborah Ultan, and Benjamin Wiggins

-Karen Donohue, Carlson School of Management
+Karen Donohue, Carlson School of Management (Spring 2017)

 - Goal: Create a secondary research tool for the Masters in Supply Chain Management program’s capstone class

-- End Product: Designed a “choose your own adventure”-style website with Drupal Lite, currently being used for the summer course
+- End product: Designed a “choose your own adventure”-style website with Drupal Lite, currently being used for the summer course

 - Libraries team: Kristi Jensen, Caroline Lilyard, Lindsay Matts-Benson, Jenny McBurney, Andrew Palahniuk, Mary Schoenborn